dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 ### Display views in the header and footer

 The `Header` and `Footer` properties can each be set to a view.
 This can be a single view, or a view that contains multiple child views.
-The following example shows the `Header` and `Footer` properties each set to a `StackLayout` object that contains a `Label` object:
+The following example shows the `Header` and `Footer` properties each set to a <xref:Microsoft.Maui.Controls.StackLayout> object that contains a `Label` object:

 ```xaml
 <CollectionView ItemsSource="{Binding Monkeys}">